geoserver/geoserver/doc/en/user/docs/gettingstarted/shapefile-quickstart/index.md

 First let's gather that the data that we'll be publishing.

-1. Download the file `nyc_roads.zip`{.interpreted-text role="download"}.
+1. Download the file [nyc_roads.zip](nyc_roads.zip).
 This archive contains a shapefile of roads from New York City that will be used during in this tutorial.

 2. Unzip the **`nyc_roads.zip`** into a new directory named **`nyc_roads`**.
 The archive contains the following four files: